 The project is supported and informed by on-going original, empirical research into the way church leaders relate to science.

-Residential conferences allow us to work with strategically targeted groups of church leaders from to increase confidence, excitement and a sense of relevance about the big questions of science itself, introducing them to cutting edge scientific developments from physics to neuroscience.
+Residential conferences allow us to work with strategically targeted groups of church leaders to increase confidence, excitement and a sense of relevance about the big questions of science itself, introducing them to cutting edge scientific developments from physics to neuroscience.
 Further these conferences introduce fresh avenues of theological and practical theological and ethical investigation.

 Our partnership with the Church of England’s Mission and Public Affairs Division of the Archbishops’ Council enables us to collaborate in identifying areas where leaders require resourcing for their work in the public eye.